AruneM/Game/README.md

 # Virus smack

 ## Description
-Survive the Virus is a game where the player has to click quickly on the appearing virus images and avoid hittiing medicine images.
-The game ends if the player hits medicine image 3 times, misses to hit 4 viruses, or the player clears the game.
-Game is cleared/won if the player still has at least 1 live.
+Survive the Virus is a game where the player has to click quickly on the appearing virus images, before all swuares fill up.
+The game ends if all squares are full or time is up(1min).
+Game is cleared/won if the player killed all the viruses.
 The game difficulty increases(viruses appear faster and/or for shorter time), but the game has a limit and is not a never ending game.

 ## MVP (DOM - CANVAS)
 1 level; 3 lives; Scores every time hitting the virus; Virus images pop up from 5 holes, which needs to be killed; Avoid killing medicine that pops up; Game over: losing 3 lives; Losing lives: hitting 3 times medicine or not missing to hit 4 viruses.
 Instruction and controls on the side.
 Able to restart the game;